trimstray/nginx-admins-handbook/README.md

   > To check ciphers supported by OpenSSL on your server: `openssl ciphers -s -v`, `openssl ciphers -s -v ECDHE` or `openssl ciphers -s -v DHE`.

   > For more security use only strong and not vulnerable cipher suites.
 Place `ECDHE` and `DHE` suites at the top of your list.
-The order is important; because `ECDHE` suites are faster, you want to use them whenever clients supports them. `Ephemeral DHE/ECDHE` are recommended and support Perfect Forward Secrecy.
+The order is important because `ECDHE` suites are faster, you want to use them whenever clients supports them. `Ephemeral DHE/ECDHE` are recommended and support Perfect Forward Secrecy.

   > For backward compatibility software components you should use less restrictive ciphers.
 Not only that you have to enable at least one special `AES128` cipher for HTTP/2 support regarding to [RFC7540: TLS 1.2 Cipher Suites](https://tools.ietf.org/html/rfc7540#section-9.2.2), you also have to allow `prime256` elliptic curves which reduces the score for key exchange by another 10% even if a secure server preferred order is set.